emystein/linkedin-kotlin-sample/README.md

 ## Gradle Migration

-This project has been migrated from Maven to Gradle 8.
-The migration includes:
+This project has been migrated from Maven to Gradle 8.12.1 and upgraded to Spring Boot 3.3.6.
+The changes include:

 1. Creation of Gradle build files for the root project and each module
-2. Configuration of Spring Boot plugin for both client and server modules
+2. Configuration of Spring Boot 3.3.6 plugin for both client and server modules
 3. Setup of Gradle wrapper version 8.12.1
-4. Maintaining the same dependency versions as the original Maven project
+4. Upgrade of Java compatibility to Java 17 (required for Spring Boot 3)
+5. Update of dependencies to versions compatible with Spring Boot 3.3.6

 To build the project with Gradle, use the provided Gradle wrapper: